1. What is philosophy?

-- Logic is concerned to provide sound methods for distinguishing good from bad reasoning.
+- Logic is concerned with providing sound methods for distinguishing good from bad reasoning.
 It helps us assess how well our premises support our conclusions, to see what we are committed to accepting when we take a view, to avoid adopting beliefs for which we lack adequate reasons, and to discover unconscious assumptions.
 Philosophy of Language has grown out of studies in logic.

 - Epistemology concerns the nature and scope of knowledge.
 What is the nature of truth?
 What sorts of things can be known?
 What does it mean to know oneself?
 Philosophy of Science is a branch of Epistemology.

 - The History of Philosophy studies major philosophers, significant periods in the development of philosophy, philosophy in individual nations, important philosophical movements, and the relations between philosophy and the wider culture.

 - Philosophy of Art (Aesthetics) asks what art is, how artistic creations are to be interpreted and evaluated, and how the arts are related to one another, and other important elements of human life.

 3. What are the uses of philosophy?

 The problem-solving, analytical, judgmental and synthesizing capacities philosophy develops are of wide scope and use.
 This makes philosophy excellent preparation for positions of leadership.
 Wisdom cannot be guaranteed by any course of study, but philosophy pursues this ideal systematically.
 Sound reasoning, critical thinking, clear writing and speaking, mature judgement and an enlightened consciousness are never obsolete.
 The study of philosophy is the most direct route, and in many cases the only route, to the full development of these qualities.
 Much of what is learned in philosophy can be applied in virtually any endeavor.
 This is both because philosophy touches on so many subjects and, especially, because many of its methods are usable in any field.